 Focuses on the history of a geographic area, nation, epoch, or selected social group.
-Students will critically engage with a variety of sources, such as written historic documents, oral histories, literary texts, music and cinematic representations of past and present human experience in local and global (particularly non-Western) contexts.
-Course topic identified by subtitle (e.g. History of Africa in Literature and Film; Women in History and Society).
+Students will critically gage with a variety of sources, such as written historic d uments, oral histories, literary texts, music and cinemat representations of past and present human experience in local and global (particularly non-Western) contexts.
+Course topic identified by subtitle (e.g. History of Africa Literature and Film; Women in History and Society).
+Prerequisite: Junior/senior status

-IDST 360 Topics in Culture and Society 3 cr

-Explores complex and controversial topics in culture and society from the vantage point of at least two different disciplines (e.g. sociology, history, psychology, literature, cultural studies) and interdisciplinary perspectives.
-Course topics identified by subtitle (e.g. Madness and Society; Prison and Society; Globalization; Global Migration; Popular Cinema and Society in India and the Diaspora; Culture, Power, and Society; Nationalism and Religious Fundamentalism).

-IDST 395 Leadership Practicum

-Students engage in leadership and/or service experiences either on or off campus and meet weekly for instructor-led supervision, which comprises the presentation of selected reading topics (e.g. teambuilding) and reflection activities (e.g. journal discussion) in a small group setting.
-Leadership Practicum does not count toward the IDST major.
-Course attributes: LDRS.

-IDST 401 Senior Seminar

-Available only to senior interdisciplinary studies majors, this seminar requires students to carry out supervised research projects within their areas of study and to share the progress and results of their research with seminar participants.

-Prerequisite: Senior IDST Major

-IDST 500 Directed Independent Study

-Open to junior and senior IDST majors who wish to read in a given area or to study a topic in depth.
-Written reports and frequent conferences with the advisor are required.

-IDST 540 Interdisciplinary Internship

-Offers seniors field experience that actively and extensively draws upon the concepts, principles, and skills of at least two different disciplines.
-The internship must include a strong writing component in which the student interprets his/her field experience with reference to key ideas and themes of the relevant disciplines.
+3 cr IDST 360 Topics in Culture and Society 3 cr ıding Explores complex and controversial topics in culture and ution- society from the vantage point of at least two diffeent disciplines (e.g. sociology, history, psychology, litera- ture, cultural studies) and interdisciplinary perspectives.
+Course topics identified by subtitle (e.g. Madness and So- 3 cr ciety; Prison and Society; Globalization; Global Migration; -gen- Popular Cinema and Society in India and the Diaspora; the Culture, Power, and Society; Nationalism and Religious plo- Fundamentalism). al ai Prerequisite: Junior/senior status IDST 395 Leadership Practicum 1 to 3 cr Students engage in leadership and/or service experiences 06 either on or off campus and meet weekly for instructor-led es 3 cr supervision, which comprises the presentation of selected mes reading topics (e.g. teambuilding) and reflection activities (e.g. journal discussion) in a small group setting.
+Leaderas ship Practicum does not count toward the IDST major. iral Course attributes: LDRS. the Prerequisite: Instructor approval lf and age.
+IDST 401Senior Seminar3 cr Available only to senior interdisciplinary studies majors, this seminar requires students to carry out supervised research projects within their areas of study and to share 3 cr the progress and results of their research with seminar h participants. pro- Prerequisite: Senior IDST Major ugh e IDST 500Directed Independent Study1 to 3 cr d Open to junior and senior IDST majors who wish to ffec- read in a given area or to study a topic in depth.
+Writ- ten reports and frequent conferences with the advisor are required.
+Prerequisite: Junior/senior status, department approv- 3 cr al 11 IDST 540 Interdisciplinews Internship 1 to 6 cm lly en- IDST 540 Interdisciplinary Internship 1 to 6 cr ic doc- Offers seniors field experience that actively and extensively natic draws upon the concepts, principles, and skills of at least ce two different disciplines.
+The internship must include a xts. strong writing component in which the student interprets rica in his/her field experience with reference to key ideas and themes of the relevant disciplines.